arjunvnair/ParfA/README.md

 ## The Future of ParfA

-We're working on a feature that will allow programmers to export their ParfA projects as .jar files, allowing them to easily send their creations to others.
-This will open up ParfA to a variety of applications beyond its use as a learning tool; for example, a student tasked with an open-ended project for one of their classes might choose to create an interactive ParfA program and turn that in to their teacher.
+We're working on a feature that will allow programmers to export their ParfA projects as runnable files, allowing them to send their creations to others.
+This will open up ParfA to a variety of applications beyond its use as a learning tool; for example, a student tasked with an open-ended project in one of their classes might design an interactive ParfA program for their teacher.